Some Popular Overall Approaches For Making Conversation

 Try to hit on a topic you both naturally want to talk about

 It's very easy to think of things to say when you're talking about something you're naturally interested in.
 Like if someone loves movies, something as simple as the name "Martin Scorcese" may cause a dozen thoughts and opinions and possible conversation topics to appear in their head.
 Likewise, if you're talking to someone, and you both really want to discuss the same topic, the conversation will tend to flow very effortlessly.
-Everything you say to each other will inspire a bunch of new things you could possibly bring up.
+Everything you say to each other will inspire a bunch of new points you could possibly bring up.
 You'll also tend to connect with and like the other person because they're into the same things that you are.
 This approach is about trying to get that type of conversation going.

 Again, this approach has a lot in common with the one before it.
 Here the emphasis is a little less on fishing around for a mutually interesting topic, and more on starting with what you want to discuss and trying to mold the conversation around your comfort zone.
-Though for it to work you either need, a) for the other person to want to discuss the topic as well, or b) to find someone who doesn't mind listening to you talk about it (perhaps they're using one of the first two approaches).
+Though for it to work you either need, a) for the other person to want to discuss the topic as well, or b) to find someone who doesn't mind listening to you go on about it (perhaps they're using one of the first two approaches).

 Try and make the other person interested in and impressed by you